 Alongside his partner, Photojournalist/Author Mary Marshall, they co-founded the Living

-Jon is a retired U.S. Navy Chief Petty Officer, Indigenous Leaders Council Member,
+Jon was U.S. Navy Chief Petty Officer, Indigenous Leaders Council Member,

 Independent researcher and curator